Cherry Blossoms (marriage agency)

+Blossoms Dating LLC, doing business as Cherry Blossoms, is a dating site specializing in Asian women and the mail-order bride industry.

+History

-Cherry Blossoms is the oldest and one of the largest international social networking companies.
-It was established in 1974 as a catalog specializing in women from Asia.
-The agency printed catalogs of "personals" listings, selling addresses to customers who were then able to correspond directly with the women.
+It was initially established in 1974 as printed catalogs of "personals" listings, selling addresses to customers who were then able to correspond directly with the women.
 Eventually, photographs supplemented text listings, then color photographs were added.
 As of 2001, Cherry Blossoms had evolved entirely to a web-based format.

-History

-According to company president Mike Krosky, Cherry Blossoms operates in over a hundred countries, with a focus on China, South America, and Southeast Asia (especially the Philippines).
-The company is often mentioned in news articles about the "mail order bride" industry.
+According to company president Mike Krosky, Cherry Blossoms operates in over a hundred countries, with a focus on China, South America, and the Philippines.

 Cases of abuse and murder involving couples who met via Cherry Blossoms include the case of Jack Reeves, who was convicted of murdering two of his wives.